 Construction and design details indicate that this Early 20th Century Commercial Style row was constructed circa 1925.
-Tenants in 1925 included the McCain Hardware Co., Wilson-Clark Shoe Co., Clark Brothers meats, Samuel Trana fruits, Singer Sewing Machine, Western Union, J.R.
+Tenant in 1925 included the McCain Hardware Co., Wilson-Clark Shoe Co., Clark Brothers meats, Samuel Trna fruits, Singer Sewing Machine, Western Union, J.R.
 Boggs electrician, Hill Grocery, and Philip Lewis clothing.

-Photo at right circa 1937 Courtesy Birmingham Public Library Archives
+Photo at right circa 1937 Birmingham Public Library Archives

-Fields/Knapp/Ellis Building 600-02 19th Street • Resource #31 • circa 1910
+Fields/Knapp/Ellis Building

-Built circa 1910, the 1925 city directory lists the building as the Fields Building with the first floor being divided to house the Steel City Drug Company and the Belle Theatre.
-By 1927 the building was renamed the Knapp Building and, by the 1950s, the Ellis Building.
+Built circa 1910, the 1925 city directory lists the building as the Field Building with the first floor being divided to house the Steel City Drug Company and the Belle Theatre.
+By 1930 the building was renamed the Knapp Building and, by the 1950s, the Ellis Building by the 1950s.
 Originally built as a 2-story building, the third floor was added later.
 According to the the Birmingham Post-Herald (12/14/1927): "The increasing demand for office space in Ensley is being further met by the addition of a third story to the Knapp Building..."
 The third story added a decidedly Mediterranean Revival style to the building, with its pent tile roof and drop corbelled cornice.
-The present storefront replaced the original storefront by at least February 1958.
+The present storefront replaced the original storefront before it was depicted in a February 1958 photo.